Background

 While at Trinity he played for the college side and also visited the Alps and climbed with the renowned Martin Conway (a schoolfellow at Repton) in 1877 and '78.
 The latter may have been a fairly hectic year for him since he played on the Leinster side in March (against Ulster); then climbed about ten routes in the Alps, including a number of first ascents - the Monte Rosa and Nordend in one day - in August; then played against Munster in December.

-His climbing partner and schoolfellow, Sir Martin Conway, described him as '...the best climbing companion man ever had..' on such peaks as Rimpfishchorn, Zinal Rothorn, Matterhorn and others.
+His climbing partner and schoolfellow at Repton, Sir Martin Conway, described him as '...the best climbing companion man ever had..' on such peaks as Rimpfishchorn, Zinal Rothorn, Matterhorn and others.
+1888 saw him climbing in the Dolomites where he made the third ascent of Saas Maor and Cima della Madonna, climbed in the same day.
+Back again in 1891, '93 and '95 he made a second ascent (Cima de Focobon) and climbed widely in the region.

 Frank Nugent in 'In search of Peaks, Passes and Glaciers' provides a more detailed account of his climbing career.
 He spent numerous seasons climbing in the Dolomites and read a paper to the Alpine Club describing some of them and the origin of the name.
 Another paper read before the Club was on the 'Prevention of snow burning and blistering'.